vernko/overtime-app/README.md

 ##UI:
 - x Bootstrap -> formatting
-- Icons from Font Awesome
+- X Icons from glyphicons
 - x Updates the styles for forms

 ## Refractor TODOS:
-- Refactor posts/_form for admin users with status
+- X Refactor posts/_form for admin users with status